 by Texas Homesteader ~

 I cut a couple of small stems from a nearby tree.
-Then I criss-crossed them on either side of the seedling, wedging the plant between the two.
+Then I criss-crossed them on either side of the seedling and pressed the end of each twig into the soil, wedging the plant between the two.

 Other ‘Use Whatcha Got’ Ideas